 Oh, stop it, you freak.
 She’s just sleepy.

 He showered and dressed, making no attempt to be quiet or considerate, although Sasha made not another twitch or tone, and he was ready by the door finishing his coffee when the car service pulled up.
 He had no luggage other than his laptop bag; he kept a closet of clothes in his hotel suite in Buffalo.

 He shut the front door behind him and as he was getting into the backseat of the town car, their bedroom window opened on the second floor and Sasha called to him.

 “Robert,” she said.
 “Have a good flight.
 I love you.”

 His first thought was not a generous one: Now she loves me, but what about yesterday?
-Or twenty minutes ago when making love to my wife would help see me through the week?
+Or twenty minutes ago when making love to my wife would help see me through another week alone?
 Where’s that part of the goddamn bargain?

 He ducked into the waiting car, pretending he hadn’t heard her, then glanced up to their bedroom window as the driver pulled away.
 He could see her silhouetted behind the mesh of the screen.

 Traffic was light on the Saw Mill Parkway that morning and the driver knew to take the Robert F. Kennedy Bridge into Queens, which shaved several minutes off the trip and earned him a generous tip.
 Robert arrived at the airport in plenty of time, navigated quickly through the TSA Pre-Check security lane, and was one of the first passengers to board Flight 1467, departing LGA 7:00 a.m., arriving BUF 8:34 a.m.

 It wasn’t a big jet.
 An Embraer 175, with capacity for 76 passengers, along with a crew of two pilots and two flight attendants.
 Robert took this flight every Monday morning, and a return flight to New York on Thursday or Friday afternoons.
 It was almost always full.